 “…Hemp was so valuable, in terms of its contribution to the naval and trading successfulness of a nation, that wars were fought over it and, in some cases, pre-emptive strikes were staged on enemies to keep them from obtaining it.”

-Followers of our blog will be familiar with several prominent past United States President’s admiration of the hemp plant, but today we’ll investigate the roots of their passion and discover that their love was fermented in the very land they fought so hard to liberate themselves from.
+Followers of our blog will be familiar with several prominent past United States President’s admiration of the hemp plant.
+Today we’ll investigate the roots of their passion and discover that their love was fermented in the very land they fought so hard to liberate themselves from.

 Although you might be used to finding hemp next to water pipes and vaporizers at your local head shop, the commodity was so valuable to the maintenance and repair of British boats that a storehouse of hemp seeds was a requirement of all Naval vessels leaving port.

 These seemingly extreme requirements become understandable by a quick l study of the plant’s naval usefulness.
-Firstly, it has a natural resistance to rotting, by means of it’s antimicrobial properties.
-This is of obvious import for a fibre perpetually inundated with salt water and agitating by harsh weather conditions.
+Firstly, it has a natural resistance to rotting, using its antimicrobial properties.
+This is of obvious import for a fiber perpetually inundated with salt water and agitating by harsh weather conditions.

 Henry the Eighth (of Herb)

-In last month’s article we talked about how hemp was mandatory to grow in early America but it turns out the law had an earlier iteration, found in British colonies.
-Hemp was recognized as so vital to the British national security that in 1533 King Henry VIII mandated that all farmers grow Hemp (or flax, another naturally antimicrobial fibre useful for naval efforts) or be subject to hefty fines.
+Hemp was once mandatory to grow in early American and British colonies.
+Hemp was recognized as so vital to British national security that in 1533 King Henry VIII mandated that all farmers grow Hemp (or flax, another naturally antimicrobial fiber useful for naval efforts) or be subject to hefty fines.
 From the British Hemp Association:

-The Navy was the nation’s priority in this regard, but wasn’t the only reason British law mandated that every farmer share in the production of the plant.
-The fiber was used not only for sails and cordage (the massive ropes used to hold those sails in place), the plant was common for a number of other commodities, as well.
-As a fibre, hemp was time consuming to produce, but it’s superior strength and resilience led to it’s sustained popularity.
-Some figures estimate that until the invent of synthetic fibres in the 1920’s up to 80% of fibre used for clothes across the globe were made from hemp.
+The Navy was the nation’s priority in this regard but wasn’t the only reason British law mandated that every farmer share in the production of the plant.
+The fiber was used not only for sails and cordage (the massive ropes used to hold those sails in place), but the plant was common for several other commodities, as well.
+As a fiber, hemp was time-consuming to produce, but its superior strength and resilience led to its sustained popularity.
+Some figures estimate that until the invention of synthetic fibers in the 1920’s up to 80% of the fiber used for clothes across the globe was made from hemp.
 Other commodities made from hemp were popular as well.
 Seeds remained a popular staple food item and oil from those seeds was used as an industrial lubricant and as a lamp fuel.